Updated July 5, 2023

 The following screenshot shows the above formula in action:

 Note: This function returns the count of extra spaces in a cell, but this function will not be useful as we want to count with a single space or spaces in the middle of text because trim removed only the unwanted spaces.
-If we want to get the total numbers of spaces in a cell we can use substitute formula with the LEN function.
+We can use a substitute formula with the LEN function to get the total number of spaces in a cell.

-As remember above we were used the trim function with a LEN function for extra spaces count.
-The same activity we are doing here for total spaces count uses the LEN function with substitute function.
-Substitute function replaces old text as a new value, in below mention example we substrates the only text value from total length count thus we found total no of space.
+As I remember above, we have used the trim function with a LEN function for extra space count.
+The same activity we are doing here for total spaces count uses the LEN function with a substitute function.
+The substitute function replaces old text as a new value; in the example below, we substrates the only text value from the total length count; thus, we found a total no of spaces.

-- TRIM will remove extra spaces from text.
+- TRIM will remove extra spaces from the text.
 Thus, it will leave only single spaces between words and no space characters at the start or end of the text.

 - The TRIM function will not remove non-breaking space characters commonly used in HTML web pages.

 - The Unicode text often contains a non-breaking space character (160) that appears on web pages as an HTML entity.
 It will not be removed with TRIM.

 This has been a guide to TRIM in Excel.
-Here we discuss the TRIM Formula and how to use the TRIM function in Excel along with practical examples and downloadable excel template.
+Here we discuss the TRIM Formula and how to use the TRIM function in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –